clickdealer/github-actions/readme.md

-# GitHub Workflows
+# GitHub Actions
-This repository contains shared workflows used throughout the organization.
+This repository contains shared actions and workflows used throughout the organization.

 ## Using a workflow
 You can call one workflow from within another workflow.
 This allows you to reuse workflows, avoiding duplication and making your workflows easier to maintain.
 For more information, see "[Reusing workflows.](https://docs.github.com/en/actions/learn-github-actions/reusing-workflows)"